realprogrammersusevim/nostr-answers/README.md

 key.
 Do this by going to their profile, copying the public key, and then creating a post that includes `@` and then the public key.

-## How do I change my Profile pic?
+## How do I change my Profile picture?

 Another slight difference from other platforms is that you can't directly upload a profile picture.
 Instead you have to use a URL to the profile picture.
 To